Chapter 172-121 WAC – Student Conduct Code

 (d) Information regarding the discipline of the respondent will not be released unless:

-(i) The information contained in the record directly relates to the complainant, such as an order requiring the student harasser to not contact the complainant; or
+(i) The information contained in the record directly relates to the complainant, such as a no contact order with the complainant; or

-(1) Basis: Appeals following a brief hearing or full hearing may be filed by the respondent under this section.
-In cases of sexual misconduct, interpersonal violence, or a Title IX complaint, the complainant may also file an appeal following dismissal of a complaint or a full hearing.
+WAC 172-121-130 Appeals.
+(1) Basis: Appeals following a conduct review meeting or full hearing may be filed by the respondent under this section.
 Appeals of interim restrictions are governed by WAC 172-121-140.
 Appeals may be filed for one or more of the following reasons:

 (a) To determine whether the hearing was conducted according to established procedures that affected the outcome of the matter.